pglen/hsencfs/README.md

  The industrial version of this project is available upon request.
 Please send a message to the author. (see github page)

-Uesful trick to see the logs in a separate file.
+Useful trick to see the logs in a separate file.

 Edit (Create) /etc/rsyslog/rsyslog.d/10-custom.conf
 with the following contents: